 British Airways from Heathrow (17 May - Croatia Airlines from Heathrow outbound)

 3 nights £35

 (per night) £70

 Extra nights – Bled

-Air travel and taxes, transfers, 7 nights' accommodation, breakfast daily, 4 dinners, itinerary as described, services of guides and local representatives.
+Air travel and taxes, transfers, 7 nights' accommodation, breakfast daily, 1 dinner and 1 lunch, itinerary as described, services of guides and local representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, optional excursions, tipping, any government taxes or compulsory charges introduced after publication.

 Please complete this form and a member of our sales department will contact you as soon as possible to confirm your booking and take payment.
 Our opening hours are Monday to Friday 9am to 5.30pm and Saturdays 10am to 2pm